CommandersAct/GTM-OnSite-API/README.md

 ## Overview
 A GTM template using "Commanders Act" [OnSite API](https://doc.commandersact.com/features/consent-management/onsite-api) to manage "Consent Mode".<br>The full documentation is available following this [LINK](https://doc.commandersact.com/features/consent-management/setup-guides/tag-manager/google-tag-manager-gtm-consent-mode).

-## Licence
+## License
-See the LICENCE file for details.
+See the LICENSE file for details.